 - Enroll your kids in organized activities.
 These are a great way for kids to get fit.
-Encourage them to participate in a variety of activities such as soccer, swimming or dance.
+Encourage participation in a variety of activities such as soccer, swimming or dance.

 - Gather the family together and play interactive computer games that require physical activity.

-- Get up early with your kids to walk the dog before school and have them walk the dog after school.
+- Get up early with your kids to walk the dog before school.

 - Limit the extracurricular time your kids spend in front of a computer or TV to less than two hours daily.